wireservice/csvkit/docs/scripts/csvlook.rst

     optional arguments:
       -h, --help            show this help message and exit

-If a table is too wide to display properly try truncating it using :doc:`csvcut`.
+If a table is too wide to display properly try piping the output to ``less -S`` or truncating it using :doc:`csvcut`.

 If the table is too long, try filtering it down with grep or piping the output to ``less``.